 By capitalizing on training and resources, managers help their employees overcome the challenges of hybrid work and improve their skills, which contributes to better performance and job satisfaction.

-Telework, if poorly organized and monitored, can quickly have a negative influence on the quality of life at work and the perception of employees.
+If poorly organized and monitored, remote work can quickly have a negative impact on the quality of working life and employee perceptions.